Buying a TIG welder can look daunting at first, because there appears to be so many different makes, models and options available?

 You need to ensure the consumables fit the TIG torch (gun) you intend to use (see the article: TIG Torch – The Different Types: for more detail).

 Some of the consumables (such as Tungsten electrodes) may be specific to the material you intend to weld.
-Some are sized according to the thickness of the material being welded, (see the article: TIG Torch Parts and Accessories (Consumables): for more detail).
+Some are sized according to the thickness of the material being welded, (see the article: TIG Welding Torch Parts & Consumables: for more detail).

 Check what consumables (torch parts) are supplied with your TIG welder (if any?), so you know what you might need to get started.